-To earn a degree in this program, a student must complete the 62 program and general education credits, plus the additional requirements, shown in the next page.
+To earn a degree in this program, a student must complete the 62 program and general education credits, plus the additional requirements, shown below.

-Program 26 Credits
+Program 27 Credits

-ENG Literature 6
+ENG Literature б

 Free Electives

-General E ducation 36 Credits

-COM Communication 3
+СОМ Communication .
+3

-ENG English Composition/Writing 6
+ENG English Composition/Writing .6

-HIS 113 Western Civilization to 1500
+HIS 113 Western Civilization to 1500 .
+3

-HIS 114 Western Civilization Since 1500
+HIS 114 Western Civilization Since 1500 .
+3

-MAT Mathematics
+MAT Mathematics .
+3

-Behavioral and Social Science
+Behavioral and Social Science .6

-Environmental Studies (see footnote 1) 1
+Environmental Studies (see footnote 1) .
+1

-Humanities and Fine Arts
+Humanities and Fine Arts .
+3

-Natural or Physical Science (see footr note 1) 8
+Natural or Physical Science (see footnote 1) .7

 Additional As Shown

 Core Competencies Portfolio 6 items

 Forum 12 units

-Health/Fitness 30 Hours
+Health/Fitness 30 hours

 Minimum Cumulative Average 2.000

-Suggested block for program completion The following is a suggestion for completing this program in two years.
+The following is a suggestion for completing this program in two years.
 The actual time needed to complete the program will vary according to each student's individual needs.

-First Semes ster 16 Credits
+First Semester 16 Credits

-Free Elective 3
+Free Elective

-ENG English Composition/Writing 3
+ENG English Composition/Writing

-HIS 113 Western Civilization to 1500 3
+HIS 113 Western Civilization to 1500

-MAT Mathematics 3
+MAT Mathematics

-Natural or Physical Science (see footno ote 1) 4
+Natural or Physical Science (see footnote 1) 4

-Second Ser nester 16 Credits

-Second Ser nester Free Electives

-Second Ser 5

-Free Electives 5 3

-ENG Free Electives English Composition/Writing 5 3 3